-8. Case Reflection (optional)
+8. Case Reflection (optional) Do not include if it goes over the maximum 5 page limit.

 Use this section to indicate your thoughts about the case overall.

 Was there something you would do differently next time if you are presented a similar case in the future?